Religion in Kyrgyzstan: Restrictions on religious freedom

 The Unification Church remained active, despite the SCRA suspension of its activities in 2003 for registration irregularities, a ruling upheld in an appeal to the Bishkek City Court.

 Although the Government monitored, including by filming, Protestant and Muslim religious groups in the past, there were no reports of surveillance during the period covered by this report.
 There were unconfirmed reports that law enforcement officials monitored the activities of missionaries.

-A Baptist pastor reported several cases of their foreign missionaries being denied visas or facing visa delays when attempting to visit the country.
-No missionaries were expelled, asked to leave the country, or denied registration during the reporting period.
+In 2007, a Baptist pastor reported several cases of their foreign missionaries being denied visas or facing visa delays when attempting to visit the country.

 On 21 February 2007, news agency Ferghana.ru reported that school administrators and teachers at the Kyzyljar School of the Jalalabad Oblast prohibited two female students from attending class because the students refused to remove their hijabs.
 A similar incident occurred in a neighboring village.
-Parents at both schools protested the prohibition of hijabs but the dispute continued as of the end of the reporting period.
+Parents at both schools protested the prohibition of hijabs but the dispute continued throughout 2007.
 In December 2005 the Jalalabad city education department banned the wearing of hijabs in that city's schools.
 Several parents protested the move and demanded that the ban be lifted.
 SARA's stated position was that students, who for religious reasons choose to wear clothing that would indicate adherence to a particular religion, may attend religious schools.

 According to news agency RFE/RL, Mutakalim, a Muslim women's NGO, requested a change in the legislation that bans females from wearing Islamic headscarves in official passport photos.
 The Government defended the current law as being a national security measure and rejected a petition from the group for lacking a sufficient number of signatures.

 On 10 March 2007, State National Safety Committee (GKNB) officers in Jalalabad seized a warehouse containing Bibles owned by a Baptist church.
-The authorities told church administrators that the seizure was for the purpose of "expert examination."
-The GKNB refused to release the warehouse as of the end of the reporting period.
+The authorities told church administrators that the seizure was for the purpose of "expert examination".
+The GKNB refused to release the warehouse as of the end of 2007.